eqlabs/polkadot-light-client-spec/src/implementation.md

 We will use a hash map to store the blockchain state.
 This is an in-memory serialization/deserialization data structure, functioning as a de facto database.

 As local storage in a browser is severely limited (5-10 MB), we cannot have persistence of a database.
 Smoldot uses the same method.
+Although we not aware of any issues that smoldot has with non-persistence, this aspect will be thoroughly tested.

 ## Crypto Libraries

 We will use openssl for cryptography functions (e.g. Blake2), and port the needed algorithms not included in openssl (e.g. Schnorr signatures).